lenistarr/hyprland-mocha/README.md

 Work in progress.

+Best done on a clean install of Arch.

 Keybindings are configured according to German/Croatian QWERTZ.
 Change it manually in .config/hypr/hyprland.conf under "kb_layout =".

 Install Nvidia drivers manually.
 Install AUR manually.